campaignrabbit/site/content/blog/reduce-cart-abandonment-recovery-solutions.md

 path: "/blog/reduce-cart-abandonment-recovery-solutions"
 date: "2018-10-19"
 title: "How to reduce cart abandonment in an eCommerce store?"
-description: "Reduce cart abandonment on your online store with CampaignRabbit&#039;s solution.
+description: "Reduce cart abandonment on your online store with CampaignRabbit's solution.
 Decrease abandonment and recover your potential customers today with these tactics."
 author: "Ramesh Elamathi"
 image: "https://raw.githubusercontent.com/campaignrabbit/cr-media/master/images/blog/reduce-cart-abandonment-recovery-solutions/eCommerce-cart-abandonment-solution.png"
 category: "ecommerce"